 The CSBA formed 5 committees at the Winter Meeting in 2012: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
+The November 2014 Winter Meeting modified these committees to delete Pesticides and include Agritourism.
 You do not need to be a CSBA member to contribute to these committees.
 These committees are chaired by volunteers and have the following overarching goals:

 Best Practices–This committee would be responsible for drafting a set of “Best Practices” for beekeepers of different hive types in different settings.
 The committee would scan the internet for best practices documents to use as models for the crafting of a CO Best Practices.
 The committee will compile and expand that data as necessary to create a CO Best Practices series of reference documents for new and existing beekeepers as well as for the general public.
 Best practices would be another helpful tool in the effort to remove all bee bans.
 This committee will communicate by email only and estimated time needed for adequate participation is approximately 2 hours monthly.
 Phil Bradbury of BCBA is the voluntary chair of this committee.
 He can be reached at firstname.lastname@example.org.

 Data Collection–There is very little in the way of data being collected on the small and mid-sized beekeepers.
 For example, there is no data on package success nor is there any comprehensive data on overwintering losses.
 The immediate goal of this committee is to increase the input into the annual Bee Informed Partnership survey to 300 beekeepers.
 If we are able to get 300 folks to respond, then the Bee Informed Partnership will break out our statistics to the State level.
 We want to see CO data so, please, participate!
-Tina Sebestyen of 4 Corners Beekeeping Association is the voluntary chair of this committee.
-She can be reached at email@example.com.
+Nick French of High Land Beekeeping Club is the voluntary chair of this committee.
+He can be reached at email@example.com.
 This committee will be responsible for embarking on a long-term data collection strategy which will aid us in the procurement of funds for further studies and, hopefully, begin or strengthen partnerships with Colorado colleges.
 In addition, it will provide us with a sound basis for evaluating packages, nucs, and queen stock from breeders and package providers.
 This committee will also be an email committee with estimated time to be 4-5 hours monthly during the off-season and none during bee season.
 Initial design of the questionnaires as well as determining collection methodology and interpretation of results will be fairly time-consuming this first year.
 Subsequent years efforts will be focused on administration and results.
-It would be cool to see data from 2013 at the Summer or Winter meeting of 2014.
+It would be cool to see data from 2014 at the Summer or Winter meeting of 2015.

 Forage–For those of you who are reading any of the bee magazines, you know that forage is a “hot topic” right now.
 The long-term solution to honey production and bee health is not sugar feeding.
 It is increased forage.
 This is an absolutely universal issue–if you keep bees, this situation affects you!
 My vision for this committee is to begin the process of developing a long-term strategy for forage management in CO.
 There are numerous federal and state program opportunities to capitalize upon.
 We just need to figure out what they are and how to access them.
 In addition, there are lots of organizations that have information on forage plantings for urban, suburban and agricultural areas that need to be reviewed and compiled and centrally located (on the CSBA site) so that folks can easily use the information.
 I see this as an email committee with a possible face-to-face meeting or two.
 Thus, I see this as a 4 hour monthly commitment monthly during the off-season.
 The voluntary chairs of this committee are Tim Brod and Tom Nangle of BCBA.
 Tim can be reached at firstname.lastname@example.org and Tom at email@example.com.

-Master Beekeeper–The CSBA is lucky to have not one, but TWO, individuals who are interested in getting a formal Master Beekeeper program off the ground.
-Carolina and Bob spoke at the Winter meeting about their vision and goals and are now seeking volunteers to help achieve them.
+Master Beekeeper–The CSBA has made great progress in getting a formal Master Beekeeper program off the ground.
+Carolina launched the first Apprentice level class in fall of 2014 with plans for a Journeyman class soon.
+In addition, the committee is working with various other organizations to synchronize beginning class offerings across the state.
+Volunteers are needed!.
 There are currently several Master Beekeeping programs offered in the country–but none particularly near Colorado.
 Time to close the gap!
-Dr. Carolina Nyarady of NCBA and Bob Shiflet of Highland are the voluntary co-chairs of this committee.
-Carolina can be reached at firstname.lastname@example.org and Bob at email@example.com.
+Dr. Carolina Nyarady of NCBA is the voluntary chair of this committee.
+Carolina can be reached at firstname.lastname@example.org.

 As you can see, there’s a lot to do and I, and the CSBA, need your help.
 Look at these committee volunteer opportunities and consider making a commitment for the betterment of beekeeping in Colorado.
 Member time requirements are nominal–but integral.
 Please contact the appropriate committee chair if you can help.